-With dark evenings, limited daylight and lockdown to contend with, it’s easy to neglect exercise during the winter months.
+With dark evenings and limited daylight to contend with, it’s easy to neglect exercise during the winter months.
 We know paddling makes us feel great when we get to the place, but getting there sometimes can be a struggle.
 Cold, wet, frosty, post-paddle ice on the kit.
 It’s easy to look out the window and think ‘nah, another day.’
 But we’re here to remind you that paddling in winter is important.
 Not just for your mental wellbeing, but also to help you stay fit, healthy and active.
 Come spring, you’ll be so much more grateful for pushing yourself onto the water when you don’t fancy it.

 That said, it’s always important to consider safety a little more perhaps in winter.
 Check this winter safety article out here.